henrikmotzkus/AutomationDemo/README.md

     2. Install terraform on your workstation
     3. Run the commands in the powershell

 **Part5 (Folder: 12_TerraformCAF):** The Enterprise scale landingzone (ESLZ) is a reference implementation of design principles regarding the right use of Azure in big organizations.
-Skip to step 16 on order to learn about the ESLZ principles.
+See step 16 in order to learn about the ESLZ principles.

-[Docs TF on Azure](https://docs.microsoft.com/en-us/azure/developer/terraform/overview) [Docs TF modul enterprise scale landing zone](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest)
+[Docs TF on Azure](https://docs.microsoft.com/en-us/azure/developer/terraform/overview)

+[Docs TF modul enterprise scale landing zone](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest)